tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 ### plotters

-The main script is plotter_main.py, and it is used to plot the figures in the paper including ser versus snr, and reliability diagrams.
+The main script is plotter_main.py, and it is used to plot the figures in the paper including all ser/ber versus snr, and reliability diagrams.

 ### utils

 Extra utils for many different things:

-* python utils - saving and loading pkls.
+* bayesian utils - for the calculation of the LBD loss.

+* coding_utils.py - some utility functions for the coding part.

+* config_singleton - holds the singleton definition of the config yaml.

+* constants - some global constants.

 * metrics - calculating accuracy, confidence, ECE and sampling frequency for reliability diagrams.

-* config_singleton - holds the singleton definition of the config yaml.

 * probs utils - for generate symbols from states; symbols from probs and vice versa.

-* bayesian utils - for the calculation of the LBD loss.
+* python utils - saving and loading pkls.

 ## resources